In that last decade though, social networking hasn’t just changed us as individuals, but as employers and employees as well.

 And it quickly disrupted the existing approach.
 In only a few years, share prices between Monster and LinkedIn tell that story of disruption:

-This generation doesn’t just get social – they’ve experienced it their whole lives.
-Our organisations need to react.
+This generation doesn’t just get social networking – they’ve experienced it their whole lives.
+Our organizations need to respond.

 Since I believe that the culture and daily experience of employees can be heavily impacted by the HR department, there is a huge opportunity for HR and business leaders alike to make a positive impact on their business.

 Given it’s ‘Social Month’ on HRZone, I wanted to share my experiences and approaches if you’re considering getting your company to become more social.

 Who cares?
 Why should my company be more social?

 Times have changed, has your approach?
 Besides the fact that your employee base is very different than it has been before, there are several reasons and benefits to ensuring your company is more social: